1Password/scim-examples/beta/google-cloud-run/README.md

 2. Create a [project](https://cloud.google.com/docs/overview#projects) to organize the Google Cloud resources for your 1Password SCIM Bridge deployment, and set it as the default project for your Cloud Shell environment:

     ```sh
-    gcloud projects create op-scim-bridge --set-as-default
+    gcloud projects create --name "1Password SCIM Bridge" --set-as-default
     ```

+    Use the suggested project ID.

 > [!TIP]
-> If you have already created a project for your SCIM bridge, set it as the default project for this Cloud Shell session.
+> If you have already created a project for your SCIM bridge, set its ID as the default project for this Cloud Shell session.
 For example:
 >
 > ```sh
-> gcloud config set project op-scim-bridge
+> gcloud config set project op-scim-bridge-1234
 > ```

 3. Enable the Secret Manager and Cloud Run APIs for your project: